 When will the brownfield register be published?

-The Brownfield Land Register is available to download under ‘Related Content’ on the right of the page.
+The Brownfield Land Register is available to download under ‘Related Content’.
 It consists of a report and a register (csv file).